Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 $$

 If the power ($$1- \beta$$) is low, the denominator will be small and the entire fraction (FPR) will be big.
 This implies that when power is low, the probability that the Null hypothesis is true is small (even when p-value is statistically significant).

-Yes the p value is small enough where we will decide to reject the Null hypothesis, but this decision might not be trustworthy.
+We see that the p-value could be extremely small where we do decide to reject the Null hypothesis, yet this decision might not be trustworthy.

 ## Appendix: